basekit/docs.basekit.com/getting-started/downloading.md

 ---
 layout: doc
-title: Downloading a Template with V7
+title: Downloading a Template in V7
 ---

-# How to Download a Template
+# Downloading a Template in V7

 What you'll need to download a template: